| Key Points | Details to Remember |

 Moderation Above All

 A small bite is enough to test tolerance.
 For a 10 kg dog, one or two slices of apple or three blueberries already represent a treat.
-Beyond that, the scale may tip in the wrong direction.
+Beyond that, the scale risks tipping the wrong way.

 Foods to Avoid

 In addition to dates, certain ingredients can seriously upset your companion.
-To see a complete list, take a look at the list of dangerous foods for dogs to know.
+To consult a complete list, take a look at the list of dangerous foods for dogs to know.

 FAQ